 Distaff Counterpart: In the comic book story that inspired the first Zelda The Great episode, the "magician" role was played by a man named Carnado.

 Batgirl to Batman, in-universe.

 The Door Slams You: In "King Tut's Coup", two of Tut's henchmen do this to Robin, knocking him silly.

 Dutch Angle: Used extensively.
 The wall-climbing scenes were filmed at an angle to make them look convincing.
 Meanwhile, the scenes set in villains' hideouts were filmed at an angle to emphasize how "crooked" the criminals were.

-Early Installment Weirdness: Batman dancing the Batusi, which only happened in the pilot episode (and likely because Batman had been slipped a mickey by Riddler's moll Molly and likely wasn't in his right mind).
+Early-Installment Weirdness: Batman dancing the Batusi, which only happened in the pilot episode (and likely because Batman had been slipped a mickey by Riddler's moll Molly and likely wasn't in his right mind).
 Despite what detractors and spoofers suggest, this wasn't a Once an Episode event.
 Later episodes tended to avoid making Batman himself look this overtly ridiculous.

 The episode also ends with "Same Time, Same Channel".
 No "Bat-".

 Eek, a Mouse!!: In "Nora Clavicle and The Ladies' Crime Club."
 Nora exploits it by replacing the men on the police force with women and releasing mechanical explosive mice all over Gotham City.
 All the policewomen couldn't do anything about it since they fainted.
-Justified as the women chosen for the police force are all housewives, an episode from a previous season show the force does have women on it.
+Justified as the women chosen for the police force are all housewives, while an episode from a previous season shows the force does have women on it.

 Even Evil Has Standards: Done with a Riddler Expy called Puzzler when it's suggested they sell a prototype plane to a foreign government: